Proportional Participatory Budgeting with Additive Utilities: Introduction

 Consider an arbitrary subset of voters, $S \subseteq N$.
 For example, $S$ could be the residents of a district, or the set of parents in Circleville, or the set of bike users.
 The group $S$ forms a fraction $|S|/|N|$ of the population, and thus intuitively its members deserve to control a fraction $|S|/|N|$ of the budget.
 This idea is the basis of most proportionality axioms developed in the literature; they differ by how they formalize the notion of ``deserving'' part of the budget.
 We will consider an axiom that guarantees to represent groups whenver they are sufficiently \emph{cohesive}, in the sense of having similar preferences.
 Suppose that $S$ can come up with a set $T$ of projects such that $T$ can be funded with a $|S|/|N|$ fraction of the budget.
 Suppose further that each voter in $S$ approves all the projects in $T$; this means the group is cohesive.
-Then an axiom called Extended Justified Representation (EJR) demands that the voting rule select a set $W$ such that at least one voter in $S$ approves at least $|T|$ of the funded projects in $W$.
-In other words, EJR prohibits sets $W$ where all the voters in $S$ are underrepresented in the sense that they would all prefer the set $T$ to $W$.\footnote{When formulated for unit costs, EJR can be applied recursively and thereby gains additional strength, since it implies that the number of well-represented voters in $S$ is high~\citep{pjr17}: EJR requires that in $S$ there exists a voter, say $i$, who is well-represented; if we remove this voter then the group $S \setminus \{i\}$ is still cohesive, and EJR would require that in this group there also exists a voter who is well-represented, etc.}
+Then an axiom called Extended Justified Representation (EJR) demands that the voting rule must select a set $W$ such that at least one voter in $S$ approves at least $|T|$ of the funded projects in $W$.
+In other words, EJR prohibits sets $W$ where all the voters in $S$ are underrepresented in the sense that they would all prefer the set $T$ to $W$.

 EJR was first proposed in the context of committee voting by \citet{justifiedRepresentation}.
-EJR is a demanding property, and for a time, PAV was the only known natural voting rule satisfying it, but we have seen that without unit costs, PAV fails EJR even in well-structured cases.
-Phragm\'en's rule is known to fail EJR even for unit costs \citep{aaai/BrillFJL17-phragmen}.
-However, \citet{pet-sko:laminar} showed that Rule~X satisfies EJR, and this continues to hold without the unit cost assumption.
+EJR is a demanding property, and initially PAV was the only known natural voting rule satisfying it, but we have seen that without unit costs, PAV fails EJR even in well-structured cases.
+However, \citet{pet-sko:laminar} showed that Equal Shares satisfies EJR for approval-based committee elections.
+In this paper, we will prove that this continues to hold without the unit cost assumption.